Talks and Events

 Does My Bomb Look Big In This? was conceived in response to the overwhelmingly negative media coverage of British Muslims, and the stereotypical roles being offered to the show’s creator, actor Nyla Levy.
 What effect do these representations of different UK communities have over time, and how does this affect their lived experience?

-Panellists: Lakesha Arie-Angelo (Soho Theatre’s associate artist, confirmed) Mingyu Lin (director, DMBLBIT, confirmed)
+Panellists: Lakesha Arie-Angelo (Soho Theatre’s associate artist) Mingyu Lin (director, DMBLBIT) Tobi Kyeremateng (producer) In-Sook Chappell (writer and screenwriter)